-Investigate suspected cases of BIA-ALCL
+Investigation of suspected cases of BIA-ALCL

 The diagnosis of BIA-ALCL has improved through identifying characteristics of samples taken of fluid and tissue around the breast implant.
-Patients in Australia are able to have samples tested through national insurance, which means the patient does not bear any cost.

 The management of this condition is multidisciplinary.
 All patients require a referral to a surgeon experienced with breast implants and the involvement of a haematologist who specialises in lymphoma for initial and ongoing investigations and management.